-This is a very basic measure of your screen’s “accessibility” and will provide an indication of how well, or not, it meets your needs, rather than forcing you to accommodate any deficiencies in its standard set-up and contrast, usually without modification, presenting “subject matter” (most often black text) on a white background.
+This is a very basic measure of your screen’s “accessibility”.
+It will provide an indication of how well, or not, it meets your needs, rather than forcing you to accommodate any deficiencies in its standard set-up and contrast, usually without modification, presenting “subject matter”.
+Most often this is black text on a white background.

-The accuracy of YOUR screen’s “score” simply depends on you reading the block of text you will be presented with “out loud”, or if you cannot cope with that just mouthing the words, as quickly as you can without skipping any of the 10 lines.
+The accuracy of YOUR screen’s “score” simply depends on you reading the block of text you will be presented with “out loud”.
+If you cannot cope with that, just mouthing the words, as quickly as you can without skipping any of the 10 lines will do.

 Simply by scoring your screen you will have an immediate measurement...

 of how easily accessible your current screen is and your risk of suffering the debilitating symptoms of Screen Fatigue and, over time, potential repetitive strain related harm and injury.